-This Handbook has been developed to inform licensees about the non-financial performance data that is to be provided to the Authority for the year ending 30 June 2015.
+This Handbook has been developed to inform licensees about the non-financial performance data that is to be provided to the ERA for the year ending 30 June 2016.

-It is important that there is a shared understanding amongst all stakeholders of the information that is to be reported by electricity retail licensees, including the definitions to be applied to the performance indicators and the Authority's expectations as to the manner in which the information should be presented.
-Consistent with this objective, the Authority has issued this guide to inform electricity distribution licensees about:
+It is important that there is a shared understanding amongst all stakeholders of the information that is to be reported by electricity retail licensees, including the definitions to be applied to the performance indicators and the ERA's expectations as to the manner in which the information should be presented.
+Consistent with this objective, the ERA has issued this guide to inform electricity distribution licensees about:

-- the performance indicators that distributors are required to provide data for; - the definitions to be applied to the performance indicators; - how to calculate the performance data (where applicable); and - how and when the data is to be provided to the Authority.
+- the performance indicators that distributors are required to provide data for; - the definitions to be applied to the performance indicators; - how to calculate the performance data (where applicable); and - how and when the data is to be provided to the ERA.

-The Authority recommends that licensees familiarise themselves with the Code of Conduct for the Supply of Electricity to Small Use Customers 2014 (Code of Conduct), the Electricity Industry (Network Quality and Reliability of Supply) Code 2005 (NQ&R Code) and the 2007 SCONRRR Report.12
+The ERA recommends that licensees familiarise themselves with the Code of Conduct for the Supply of Electricity to Small Use Customers 2014 (Code of Conduct) and the Electricity Industry (Network Quality and Reliability of Supply) Code 2005 (NQ&R Code) in order to obtain a fuller understanding of the reporting context.